yashjprajapat/React/README.md

-#First basic React program from scratch
+#First React program from scratch